-Source: EPI analysis of BLS Current Establishment Survey data and NBER recession data

-At the same time, it is taking much longer for the U.S. to regain these lost jobs than in past recessions.
-As of November 2011, forty-seven months from the official start of the Great Recession, the U.S. continues to have 4.6 percent fewer jobs than were available at recession's start.
-Historically, this many months after the onset of a recession, the US has regained all the jobs lost during the recession and in most cases added substantially to the number of jobs available in the economy.

-The 2007 Recession and Its Aftermath Have Been The Worst Since The Great Depression for Duration of Deep Job Losses
+Source: EPI analysis of BLS Current Establishment Survey data and NBER recession data The economic recovery following the Great Recession has been too weak to restore all the jobs that were lost during the downturn.
+As of June 2012, fifty-four months from the official start of the recession, the U.S. still has 3.6 percent fewer jobs than were available at the recession's start.
+In each recession since the Great Depression this many months after the onset of the downturn, the US has regained all the jobs lost during the recession and in most cases added substantially to the number of jobs available (see chart, below).
+The slow progress in closing the jobs gap and returning to more robust economic growth is most likely the result of a failure to adopt economic policies that adequately respond to the depth and severity of the recession and provide the sort of stimulus needed to increase demand.1 The 2007 Recession and Its Aftermath Have Been The Worst Since The Great Depression for Duration of Deep Job Losses

-Source: EPI analysis of BLS Current Establishment Survey data and NBER recession data

-Massachusetts, however, has lost a far smaller share of its jobs (1.4 percent) than most other states have (US average = 4.5 percent).

-MA Has Lost A Smaller Percentage of Its Total Jobs During The Current Downturn Than Most States (Dec.
-2007 - Nov.
-2011)
+Source: EPI analysis of BLS Current Establishment Survey data and NBER recession data 1 While there is good evidence that the federal stimulus prevented an even longer and deeper recession (see, for example, Alan Blinder and Mark Zandi, "How the Great Recession Was Brought to an End", July 27, 2010) the weakness of the recovery suggests a need for additional measures.
+See "Generate Jobs Now", a recent commentary on this topic from the Economic Policy.
+In Massachusetts, however, a far smaller share of the total number of jobs that were available just prior to the onset of the Great Recession remain lost (1.5 percent) than is true for most other states (US average = 3.6 percent).
+Note that July jobs data released as this report was being finalized show a slight uptick in the number of jobs in the state, but also show a slight uptick in the unemployment rate, as more workers enter the labor market.
+Percentage of Total Jobs That Remain Lost Is Smaller in MA Than in Most States (Dec.
+2007 - Jun.
+2012)

-Source: Economic Policy Institute analysis of US Bureau of Labor Statistics data

-The jobs that have been lost in Massachusetts to date-a net loss of some 46,000 jobs since the start of the recession in December 2007-have not been spread evenly across all employment sectors.
+Source: Economic Policy Institute analysis of US Bureau of Labor Statistics data The jobs that have been lost in Massachusetts to date-a net loss of more than 48,000 jobs since the start of the recession in December 2007-have not been spread evenly across all employment sectors.
 Both Construction and Manufacturing jobs have been hard hit, while the Education and Health sector and the Leisure and Hospitality sector both have seen modest growth in the number of jobs available in Massachusetts.
 With few exceptions, a similar pattern of sectoral job losses/gains has been true for the US as a whole as well.

 In MA and US, The Share of Jobs Lost or Gained Has Varied Substantially by Employment Sector (Dec.
-2007 - Nov.
-2011)
+2007 - Jun.
+2012)

-Source: Economic Policy Institute analysis of US Bureau of Labor Statistics data

-At the same time that the nation has lost a record share of its jobs during the Great Recession, it also has failed to produce many jobs since the recovery officially began.
+Source: Economic Policy Institute analysis of US Bureau of Labor Statistics data At the same time that the nation lost a record share of its jobs during the Great Recession, it also took far longer than usual for the economy to begin growing again and thus to stop shedding and instead begin adding jobs.
 Simultaneously, the population of working age adults has grown throughout this period.
-The result is a combined shortfall of 11.5 million jobs needed in order to restore the US economy to rates of employment in effect prior to the recession's onset.

-From Start of Great Recession to Present, Total US Job Shortfall Is Over 11 Million (Dec.
-'07 - Nov.
-'11)
+The result is that 10.8 million jobs are now needed in order to restore the US economy to rates of employment in effect prior to the recession's onset.
+From Start of Great Recession to Present, Total US Job Shortfall Approaches 11 Million (Dec.
+'07 - Jun.
+'12)